v17alya/Web3-MetaMask-Unity/web3-metamask-bridge/README.md

 Notes:
 - Provider object is not returned (non-serializable); use `request({...})` for RPC and `on('chainChanged'|...)` for events.
+- The `init` method now returns a result object with `success`, `result`, and optional `error` properties.
+- Required options are now nested under `sdkOptions.dappMetadata` and `sdkOptions.infuraAPIKey`.

 ## Unity callbacks (GameObject: default `Web3Bridge`)
 - `OnConnected(string address)` / `OnDisconnected(string empty)`